-Opencart Helpdesk module provides the support to their customers.
+Opencart Helpdesk module provides support to their customers.
 It is a software suite that enables customer support to receive, process, and respond to service requests.
-Help desk builds on the definition to serve their customers by creating a powerful ticket-management platform that allows you to centralize all tickets with ticket status, priority, types and many more.
-We can easily increase the productivity by automating our ticket management via SLA, Events & Triggers, Ticket Rules etc. Help desk enables the support with web, email.
+Help desk builds on the definition to serve their customers by creating a powerful ticket-management platform that allows you to centralize all tickets with ticket status, priority, types, and many more.
+We can easily increase productivity by automating our ticket management via SLA, Events & Triggers, Ticket Rules, etc. The help desk enables the support via web and email.

-Opencart helpdesk module is the best helpdesk module for the Opencart store owners and admins.
-With the help of this module customers can generate tickets for the store and the store owner/admin can easily manage those tickets in this module.
+The OpenCart helpdesk module is the best helpdesk module for the Opencart store owners and admins.
+With the help of this module, customers can generate tickets for the store and the store owner/admin can easily manage those tickets this module.

-- Working with All the Templates ( Including Responsive Themes) and source code is Open so can be easily customized.
+- Working with All the Templates ( Including Responsive Themes) and source code is Open so can be easily customize.

-- Allow admin to create ticket status, ticket priority, ticket types, ticket custom field.
+- Allow admin to create ticket status, ticket priority, ticket types, and ticket custom field.

 - Allow to Merge tickets.

-- Allow admin to create organization and manage tickets based on Organization level.
+- The admin creates an organization and manages tickets based on the Organization level.

-- Allow admin to create multiple Agents and agent level.
+- Admin can create multiple Agents and agent levels.

 - Allow admin to prepare responses with action.

-- Allow admin to create support center category.
+- Allow admin to create a support center category.

 - Admin can create Service level agreements (SLA).